+- Be prepared to teach.

+- Demonstrate interest in teaching and concern for student achievement.

+- Know school policies and rules, and enforce them in a fair and consistent manner.

+- Communicate to students and parents/legal guardians:

+- Course objectives and requirements.

+- Marking/grading procedures.

+- Assignment deadlines.

-- Be prepared to teach. - Demonstrate interest in teaching and concern for student achievement. - Know school policies and rules, and enforce them in a fair and consistent manner. - Communicate to students and parents: o Course objectives and requirements. o Marking/grading procedures. o Assignment deadlines. o Expectations for students. o Classroom discipline plan. - Communicate regularly with students, parents and other teachers concerning growth and achievement. - Read, understand and comply with a student's IEP, §504 Plan and behavior improvement plan. - Comply with state law and regulations regarding corporal punishment, mandated reporting of suspected child abuse in the domestic setting and in the educational setting.
+- Expectations for students.

+- Classroom discipline plan.

+- Communicate regularly with students, parents/legal guardians and other teachers concerning growth and achievement. - Read, understand and comply with a student's IEP, §504 Plan and behavior improvement plan. - Comply with state law and regulations regarding corporal punishment, mandated reporting of suspected child abuse in the domestic setting and in the educational setting.